 Until they don't.

 Other authors share their struggles with the publishing side of things.
 No matter how much time, money, and effort they've put into getting their work out there, they still haven't seen a return on their investments.
+(Or they have, and it's still not enough to justify the opportunity cost.)
 Day after day, everything in them screams to let this pipe dream go--but they don't.
 They can't.
 They won't!

 Marketing is my realm of expertise, but even I'm ready to throw in the towel.
 Luck is the oh-so-crucial element no one in this industry wants to acknowledge, because doing so would mean accepting the sad lack of control we have over our careers these days.
 Sure, I have the know-how to make your advertisements convert.
 I could walk you through a dozen content offerings to make readers come to your site.
 But when it comes to my own work?